 Does your family have a whiner?

-One of my children, who is 5 years old, has managed to bring whining to an art form.
-We could wander into Willy Wonka’s Chocolate Factory that happens to have a Wii, a Chuck E. Cheese, his friends, and his grandparents inside, but my son would have no problem finding something that was not quite up to his expectations.
+My second child, who is 5 years old, has managed to bring whining to an art form.
+We could wander into Willy Wonka’s Chocolate Factory and find his friends, his grandparents, his favorite video games, and a Chuck E. Cheese inside, but my son would have no problem finding something that was not quite up to his expectations.

 Refusing to complain is a good discipline for my mouth.
 But to transform my heart, God actually replaced my complaining by helping me see His goodness and worship Him for it.

-Another of Ann’s suggestions was to help children start thankfulness journals of their own.
+Another of Ann’s suggestions is to help children start thankfulness journals of their own.
 We started one at the beginning of the new school year.
-I have talked my 7-year-old down from his initial well-intentioned goal of 1 billion items, and he is now going for 100 items for which he’s grateful.
+I have talked my 7-year-old down from his initial well-intentioned goal of 1 billion items, and he is now going for a hundred items for which he’s grateful.

 On that note, here are a few other ideas to help replace whining with thankfulness.